eslint/eslint/docs/rules/arrow-parens.md

 #### "always"

-When the rule is set to `"always"` the following patterns are considered warnings:
+When the rule is set to `"always"` the following patterns are considered problems:

 ```js
 /*eslint arrow-parens: [2, "always"]*/